Boucksom-Zariski and Weyl chambers on irreducible holomorphic symplectic manifolds: A note on the pseudo-effective cone

-\item If $E$ is a $q_X$-exceptional prime divisor, then $nE$ is fixed (i.e. $h^0(nE)=1$) for every $n>0$.
-Indeed, if $nE$ were not fixed, there would be an effective divisor $D$ linearly equivalent do $nE$ and not containing it.
-Since $q_X$ is an intersection product we would have $0\leq nq_X(D,E)=n^2q_X(E,E)<0$, which is absurd. \item Let $D$ be a prime divisor with $q_X(D)=0$, then $[D] \in \partial \overline{\mathrm{Eff}(X)}$.
-Indeed, by Proposition \ref{intersproduct} and the assumption, $D$ is $q_X$-nef.
+\item If $E$ is a prime exceptional divisor, then $nE$ is fixed (i.e. $h^0(nE)=1$) for every $n>0$.
+Indeed, if $nE$ were not fixed, there would be an effective divisor $D$ linearly equivalent to $mE$ and not containing $E$ in its support, for some $0<m\leq n$.
+Then we would have $0\leq mq_X(D,E)=m^2q_X(E,E)<0$, which is absurd. \item Let $D$ be a prime divisor with $q_X(D)=0$, then $[D] \in \partial \overline{\mathrm{Eff}(X)}$.
+Indeed, as $q_X$ is an intersection product, $D$ is $q_X$-nef.
 If it were also big, then we would have $q_X(D)>0$ by Lemma \ref{bigqnefispositive}.
-Thus $[D]$ lies on the boundary of $\overline{\mathrm{Eff}(X)}$. \end{enumerate} \end{rmk} The Kleiman's criterion for amplitude on a projective variety inspired the proof of the following Lemma. \begin{lem} Let $A$ be an ample divisor on $X$.
+Thus $[D]$ lies on the boundary of $\overline{\mathrm{Eff}(X)}$. \end{enumerate} \end{rmk} Kleiman's criterion for amplitude on a projective variety inspired the proof of the following proposition, which is interesting on its own. \begin{prop} Let $A$ be an ample divisor on $X$.
 Then the linear functional